 This schism finally came to an end at the Council of Constance (1414-1418) with the election of Martin V, and the papacy remained in Rome.
-As a result of this council, the Church began to be referred Catholic Church.
+As a result of this council, the Church began to be referred to more commonly as the Roman Catholic Church.